 Natural Beach Living has a mason bee habitat tutorial that would also be suitable for ladybugs.

-Mason bees are another beneficial bug that have an important role as pollinators in your garden.
-To attract mason bees, simply plant any variety of pollinating flowers that are native to your climate.
-In our garden, the mason bees are especially attracted to purple astor flowers.
-Mason bees are excellent pollinators to have in gardens where children play and learn because they don’t sting and are solitary bees, which means they do not live in a hive, like honey bees do.
-Mason bees most often nest in wood holes left by other insects or nails that have been removed.
-To accommodate mason bees, a drill can be used to simply put holes of various diameters into any sort of leftover wood pieces.
+Mason bees are excellent pollinators to have in gardens where children play and learn.
+They don’t sting and are solitary bees, which means they do not live in a hive, like honey bees do.
+They most often nest in wood holes left by other insects or nails that have been removed.

 Of course, worms are a gardener’s best friend!
-I am firm with children that they are not be removed or played with since they are have important work to do in the garden.
+I am firm with children that they are not to be removed or played with since they have important work to do in the garden.
 The difficulty with studying worms is that they live under the earth so are hard to observe.

 Views From A Step Stool has a Worm Farm tutorial that allows children to look closely at a worm’s work.

 On a global scale, the importance of creating bug habitats in urban centres is critical to maintain and sustain pollinating and other beneficial insect populations.
 The Nectar Trail in Vancouver, BC is an inspirational project designed to create a habitat rich corridor through the urban centre.
-These images inspired our own bug hotel design:

 Bug Hotels That House Garden Pests

 Bug hotels make for a humane and educational way to manage pests in your backyard or school garden.
-Bug hotels that are built to house pests need only to be in an area somewhat removed from the vegetables, but close enough that kids can easily re-locate insects that have no benefit to the garden.
-Slugs, snails and caterpillars are all insects we don’t want to kill, but maybe don’t want to have free reign in our gardens!
-Bug hotels built for this purpose can literally be a heap of leaves or a few sticks or logs piled up in a corner of the garden.
-The goal is to nurture a compassionate response to unwanted garden creatures without resorting to pesticides and insect homicide!
+You can place bug hotels that are meant to house pests far enough away from the garden but close enough that kids can easily re-locate insects that offer few benefits.
+Slugs, snails and caterpillars are all insects we don’t want to kill, but maybe don’t want to have free rein in our gardens!

 Preschool Powol Packets has a great snail inquiry with vocabulary development here.